 Cub Scouts Earn Awards

-Each time you complete an accomplishment or learn a new skill, you will be rewarded.
-Sometimes the reward is a loop for your belt, pin, or a patch.
+Each time a Cub Scout completes an advancement, they are rewarded.
+Sometimes the reward is a loop for their belt, pin, or a patch.
 Sometimes it is a smile on your parents' faces to see you grow and learn.

 Cub Scout Uniforms